DNA and the Living Lattice

 The four nucleic acid bases — adenine, guanine, cytosine, thymine (uracil in RNA) — are aromatic.
 Pyrimidines (cytosine, thymine, uracil) are six-membered rings with two nitrogens, supporting a 6-electron Hückel π system.
 Purines (adenine, guanine) are fused six-five rings with four nitrogens, supporting a 10-electron system across the fused frame.
 All four are among the most stable nitrogen-containing aromatic heterocycles in chemistry, and each one carries a toroidal vortex of substrate flow above and below its molecular plane in the sense developed in the previous chapter.

 In B-form DNA, these bases stack on top of each other along the helix axis at a regular spacing of 3.4 Å — a distance comparable to the radial extent of a single π-orbital lobe.
-The stacking is not coincidental.
-When two aromatic rings sit at that distance with their planes parallel and their π systems aligned, the toroidal raceways of the two rings begin to share boundary surfaces.
+The stacking places two aromatic rings at that distance with their planes parallel and their π systems aligned, the toroidal raceways of the two rings begin to share boundary surfaces.
 The substrate sees this as another opportunity to consolidate counter-rotating layers: one shared boundary sheet between the two rings replaces the two separate ones the isolated rings would carry, in exactly the way a covalent bond replaces two separate atomic boundaries with one merged one (the mechanism developed at the end of The Hydrogen Flywheel).

 The energetic gain is small per pair (1–15 kcal/mol of stacking energy depending on the bases, with purine-purine stacks the strongest) but cumulative.
 A column of N stacked aromatic rings has N-1 shared boundary sheets instead of 2N separate ones — a substantial total energy reduction even before accounting for the entropic costs of solvent ordering.
 More importantly, the column supports a continuous co-rotating substrate channel running along its axis.
 The toroidal raceways of the individual bases have merged into a single tubular flow.